-In the context of its Impact.Climate.Returns strategy, DEG focuses on climate-friendly financing with a strong impact.
+In the context of its Impact.Climate.Returns. strategy, DEG focuses on climate-friendly financing with a strong impact.
 It specifically champions the financing of projects that make a significant contribution to the Sustainable Development Goals (SDGs) of the United Nations' 2030 Agenda.
-There is a particular focus on reducing poverty (SDG 1), decent work and economic growth (SDG 8), affordable and clean energy (SDG 7), industry, innovation and infrastructure (SDG 9) and selected climate action measures (SDG 13).
-DEG has set itself the objective of pursuing an investment policy in keeping with the 1.5 degree Celsius target of the 2015 Paris Agreement, with the aim of achieving climate neutrality by 2040.
+There is a particular focus on decent work and economic growth (SDG 8), affordable and clean energy (SDG 7), industry, innovation and infrastructure (SDG 9) and selected climate action measures (SDG 13).
+DEG has set itself the objective of pursuing an investment policy in keeping with the 1.5 degree Celsius target of the 2015 Paris Agreement, with the aim to guarantee the neutralization of the residual DEG responsible financed emissions based on DEG net-zero roadmap 2040.

-DEG currently finances and advises around 700 companies in developing and emerging market countries with approximately EUR 10.3 billion.
+DEG currently finances more than 600 companies in developing and emerging market countries with approximately EUR 11.6 billion.
 The regional distribution can be found in figure 1.